-The Mersey Estuary and Mersey Narrows and Wirral Foreshore are both designated as internationally important Special Protection Areas (SPAs) for their shore-bird assemblages.
+The Mersey Estuary and the Mersey Narrows and Wirral Foreshore are both designated as internationally important Special Protection Areas (SPAs) for their shore-bird assemblages

 We have been involved in previous consultations over Mersey Barrage tidal energy plans, along with Cheshire Wildlife Trust, and will continue to monitor any movements and discussions.

 The two Wildlife Trusts have published our views in a document entitled Mersey Matters: this will need to be updated should any new proposal come forward.